-12 Consistent with ESEA section 1111(g)(1)(B), this description should not be construed as requiring a State to develop or implement a teacher, principal, or other school leader evaluation system.
+&lt;sup>12 Consistent with ESEA section 1111(g)(1)(B), this description should not be construed as requiring a State to develop or implement a teacher, principal, or other school leader evaluation system.

-13 See, e.g., Leithwood, K., Seashore-Louse, K., Anderson, S., and Walhstrom, K., "How Leadership Influences Student Learning: Review of the Research".
+&lt;sup>13 See, e.g., Leithwood, K., Seashore-Louse, K., Anderson, S., and Walhstrom, K., "How Leadership Influences Student Learning: Review of the Research".
 New York City, NY: Wallace Foundation and "Teachers Matter: Understanding Teachers' Impact on Student Achievement".
 Santa Monica, CA: RAND Corporation, 2012.
+Teaching and school leadership are multi-dimensional professions and research overwhelmingly confirms the importance of using multiple measures of educator effectiveness when determining summative evaluation ratings for teachers and school leaders.
+Teacher and principal summative annual evaluation ratings in New York State include measures of student growth (multiple measures where collectively bargained) and observations of practice based on rubrics aligned to the State's Teaching and Leadership Standards.
+The Department is currently undergoing a multi-

-Key Term Statewide Definition Ineffective teacher Teacher who receives an Ineffective rating on his/her overall composite rating.
-14 Out-of-field teacher Teacher who does not hold certification in the content area for all the courses that he/she teaches.
+Key Term Statewide Definition Out-of-field teacher Teacher who does not hold certification in the content area for all the courses that he/she teaches.
 15 Inexperienced teacher Teachers with three or fewer years of experience.
 Low-income student Student who participates in, or whose family participates in, economic assistance programs, such as the free or reduced-price lunch programs, Social Security Insurance (SSI), Food Stamps, Foster Care, Refugee Assistance (cash or medical assistance), Earned Income Tax Credit (EITC), Home Energy Assistance Program (HEAP), Safety Net Assistance (SNA), Bureau of Indian Affairs (BIA), or Family Assistance: Temporary Assistance for Needy Families (TANF).
 If one student in a family is identified as economically disadvantaged, all students from that household (economic unit) may be identified as economically disadvantaged.
 Minority student Student who is identified as American Indian or Alaska Native, Asian, Black or African-American, Hispanic or Latino, Native Hawaiian/Other Pacific Islander, or multiracial.

-Using the most recently available data (2015-16 school year), the Statewide analysis is as follows16:
+Using the most recently available data (2015-16 school year), the Statewide analysis is as follows: